zevbo/StateDimensionLogic/README.md

 Called from Sd_logic__Seq_model.run in file "sd_logic/seq_model.ml", line 137, characters 18-26
 Called from Dune__exe__Run_simple_example in file "run_simple_example/run_simple_example.ml", line 1, characters 9-35
 ```
 This error is unfortunatley not catchable before we run the program.
-But, if a node ever forgets to return a binding for state dimension it said it was estiamting (or returns an extra state dimension), the program will still catch it.
+But, if a node ever forgets to return a binding for state dimension it said it was estimating (or returns an extra state dimension), the program will still catch it.

 And that's it!
 You're now ready to use this package on whatever robot you choose!